hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-17-tube-alert.md

 ### Containers

-The React application is setup with (Stateless Functional Components)[https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc].
+The React application is setup with [Stateless Functional Components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc).
 With this methodology the hard work and state calculations happen in a *Container*, and the view *Component* itself is a pure JavaScript object that accepts props and builds the HTML view.

 Therefore, the routes call the appropriate *Container* classes.
 The [`BaseContainer`](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/src/webapp/containers/BaseContainer.jsx) is a wrapper around the whole application and handles data common to all views.
 As all views contain the list of all lines, this is where that data is processed.